dashkite/joy/docs/reference/type/areKind.md

 # areKind

-_Function_

-Returns true if each element of in an array of _values_ is an instance of _type_ or one of its descendents (as defined by the prototype chain for _value_), false otherwise.
+_Function_ &bull; Returns true if each element of in an array of _values_ is an instance of _type_ or one of its descendents (as defined by the prototype chain for _value_), false otherwise.

 <pre><code>areKind type, values &rarr; boolean</code></pre>
 <br>